OCHA-DAP/ocha-lens/docs/datasets/ecmwf_cyclones.md

 ### Possibility of multiple `storm_id`s for the same system in ECMWF data

 It is expected that systems with forecasts starting in different basins will have multiple `storm_id`s.
 For example, see `esther_sp_2020`/`esther_si_2020`, and `lisa_ep_2022`/`lisa_na_2022`.
-This happens because the genesis basin of a storm is included in its ID.
+This happens because the genesis basin of a forecast is included in its ID.
 Use caution in your analysis when investigating a storm that is close to a basin boundary, or when your study area is close to a basin boundary.
 In these cases, queries by a spatial bounding box may be more appropriate.

 ### Handling storms that cross the antimeridian